 Check out the Article from Katzenbach and Smith

 High-performing agile teams will consist of individuals with a wide range of skills needed to efficiently get work done from their backlog.
 Team members must be open-minded and highly motivated.
 The team must have both authority and accountability to achieve the goals they have been assigned.

-Wikipedia is the most interesting examples of high-performing teams.
+Wikipedia is the most interesting example of high-performing teams.

-Volunteer writers and editors contribute by importing knowledge and facts about the world into the website to create an accessible and easy-to-understand database.
+Volunteer writers and editors contribute by imparting knowledge and facts about the world to the website to create an accessible and easy-to-understand database.